DanielPickens/Videobo/README.md

 My video application that makes rest api calls using the Twilio REST api.
 Videobo is also using gatsby.js on frontend.

-Videobo uses graphql query to make api calls as a constant placeholder image for relative path to return on the call reference to placeholder image in data as a parameter pass refernce value.
+Videobox uses graphql query to make api calls as a constant placeholder image for relative path to return on the call reference to placeholder image in data as a parameter pass refernce value.
 This gives the construct requests that pull data from multiple data sources in a single API call and adds flexibility to add or deprecate fields without impacting future existing queries.

 ### Getting Started